Chris Meek

-Christopher Meek is an American philanthropist and finance executive and author.
-Meek is the co-founder and chairman of SoldierStrong, a charitable organization which provides support for U.S. service members and veterans.
-He is also the co-founder and chairman of START Now!, a non-profit which provides foreclosure counseling to homeowners.
-He is also the managing director of global relationship management at S&P Global and a member of the Maxwell School Advisory Board at Syracuse University.
+Christopher Meek (born 1970) is an American philanthropist, financial services executive and author.
+Meek is the co-founder and chairman of SoldierStrong, a 501(c)(3) charitable organization which provides support to America’s military veterans.
+He is also the co-founder of the nonprofits, ReachStrong, which provides an online resource for mental and emotional well-being and START Now!, a non-profit which provided foreclosure counseling to homeowners.

+In addition to his philanthropic work, has served as a financial services executive for over 25 years and has been a member of the Maxwell School Advisory Board at Syracuse University.

 Education and career

 In 1992, Meek graduated from Syracuse University with a Bachelor of Arts in economics and political science from the Maxwell School of Citizenship and Public Affairs.
-He has a Master of Business Administration degree from Pace University.
+He has a Master of Business Administration degree from Pace University, and an MPA from the Maxwell School at Syracuse University.

 Meek was an equity derivatives trader at Goldman Sachs for 16 years before stepping down as a vice president in the securities division in August 2011.
-As of 2023, he is the managing director of global relationship management at S&P Global.
+He has also served as the managing director of global relationship management at S&P Global.

+In 2018, the George W. Bush Institute selected Meek in the inaugural class of the institute's Stand-To Veteran Leadership Initiative.